taustation-fan/userscripts/README.md

 in the game, except for the tasks explicitly listed in the script body.
 Use with caution!
 This script requires manual updates to be adjusted to the current career type and career rank/level of the player.
-By default it's configured for high-rank Clone Technician.
+By default it's configured for high-rank Clone Technician.imp

 ## Combat Log